JETSCAPE/SummerSchool2020/SMASH_session/README.md

 ----

   Let's generate the output from SMASH that paraview can read.
 It's called the VTK output.
-To switch it on add it to the SMASH config:
+To switch it on add it to the SMASH config (config.yaml):

   ```
     Output: